HaxeFlixel/flixel-docs/documentation/01_community/11-upgrade-guide.html.md

 		button.onDown.sound = FlxG.sound.load("pathToASound");

-	You might say: *"What happened to callback arguments?
+	You might say: *"What happened to custom callback arguments?
 The `callback` has the type `Void->Void`!"*
 	While that's true, you can still *use* callback arguments by leveraging [function binding](http://haxe.org/manual/haxe3/migration#callback):

 		button.onDown.callback = someFunction.bind(1);

 	In that example, `someFunction` is of type `Int->Void` and will always be called with 1.

-- `labelOffset:FlxPoint` is now an array `labelOffsets:Array<FlxPoint>` which uses the button status constants as indices for more control over the button position.
+- `labelOffset:FlxPoint` is now an array (`labelOffsets:Array<FlxPoint>`) which uses the button status constants as indices for more control over the button position.
 - The highlight frame of the button spritesheet is now ignored by default on mobile devices, since it does not make much sense there - you can't hover over a button on a touchscreen.
-- It is now also possible to "swipe-press" a button, which means you can press it if the input (mouse or touch) has been moved over the button and then relased.
-Previously, you could only press a button if the press happened while you were already hovering over the button.
+- It is now possible to "swipe-press" a button, which means you can press it if the input (mouse or touch) has been moved over the button and then relased.
+Previously, you could only press a button if the press happened while you were *already* hovering over the button.
 This especially makes `FlxVirtualPad` more usable.

 ### FlxG.keys and FlxG.keyboard

-In 3.0, FlxG.keyboard has been introduced.
+In 3.0.0, FlxG.keyboard has been introduced.
 However, we realized that this does not make for an intuitive API - you can't tell the difference between the two from their name alone.
 In fact, even if you have been using the two for a while, it still seems confusing.

 This is why me merged the two classes again.
 This required removing the following functions: